gpremer/mvpeventbus/README.markdown

 Goal
 ----

-The MVP Event Bus framework is used to let the Presenters from the Model-View-Presenter framework communicate with each other in a loosely coupled fashion.
+The MVP Event Bus framework is used to let the Presenters in the Model-View-Presenter pattern communicate with each other in a loosely coupled fashion.

 For an overview of why you could use the MVP pattern have a look at : [Wikipedia](http://en.wikipedia.org/wiki/Model-view-presenter).